-After his master’s departure, Gomes abandoned Jiu Jitsu for a while to pursue other career objectives (though never leaving the sport completely, training mainly with Rolls brother Carlinhos Gracie).
-Just before the turn of the 21’st century, Mauricio came to Birmingham – England, and established an academy there.
-After he established the academy in the West Midlands area of England, he moved south to the Capital, London.
-In London he opened a series of gyms in 2000, namely at the Seymor Leisure Centre (which would be handed to Roger Brooking at a later stage).
+After his master’s sad loss, Gomes abandoned Jiu Jitsu (as many other Rolls’ students did), to pursue other career objectives, though never leaving the sport completely and training mainly to keep in shape with Rolls’ brother Carlinhos Gracie (who had been an assistant coach at the old academy).
+Just before the turn of the 21’st century, Maurício came to Birmingham – England, and established an academy there.
+After he established the academy in the West Midlands area of England, he moved south to the country’s capital city, London.
+In London he opened a series of gyms around the 2000’s decade, namely at the Seymor Leisure Centre in Marylebone (which would be handed to Roger Brooking at a later stage).
 He opened a few other gyms and brought his son from Brazil to help him with the fast growing academies.

 In 2003 Mauricio heard that the Pan American champion Braulio Estima was trying his luck in London.
-Mauricio saw great potential is bringing this up and coming BJJ star to train with his son Roger (who was also rapidly becoming a BJJ phenomenon), and brought Estima to his camp, handing in the process his Birmingham franchise in the hands of Braulio.
+Mauricio saw great potential in bringing this up and coming BJJ star to train with his son Roger (who was also rapidly becoming a BJJ phenomenon), he brought Estima to his camp handing in the process his Birmingham GB franchise in the hands of Braulio.
 Today Gracie Barra UK is one of the strongest academies in Europe.